Volkswagen AG (VOW3.F) (ETR:VOW3) Given a €183.00 Price Target at JPMorgan Chase & Co.

-Volkswagen AG (VOW3.F) (ETR:VOW3) has been assigned a €183.00 ($215.29) target price by JPMorgan Chase & Co. in a research note issued to investors on Monday, Borsen Zeitung reports.
-The firm currently has a “buy” rating on the stock.
-JPMorgan Chase & Co.‘s price objective suggests a potential upside of 7.31% from the company’s current price.
+Volkswagen AG (VOW3.F) (ETR:VOW3) has been assigned a €183.00 ($215.29) price objective by equities researchers at JPMorgan Chase & Co. in a report issued on Monday, Borsen Zeitung reports.
+The brokerage currently has a “buy” rating on the stock.
+JPMorgan Chase & Co.‘s price objective indicates a potential upside of 5.77% from the stock’s previous close.

 Volkswagen AG manufactures and sells automobiles primarily in Europe, North America, South America, and the Asia-Pacific.
 The company operates in four segments: Passenger Cars and Light Commercial Vehicles, Commercial Vehicles, Power Engineering, and Financial Services.
 The Passenger Cars and Light Commercial Vehicles segment develops vehicles and engines, and light commercial vehicles; and produces and sells passenger cars and related parts.